Nadezhda Lokhvitskaya – Teffi

 During the occupation of Paris by the Nazi troops, Teffi could not leave the city because of illness.
 She had to endure the torments of cold, hunger, and lack of money.
 But at the same time she always tried to maintain courage and helped her friends.
-But her friends died one after another.
+Unfortunately, her friends died one after another.
 Teffi had only memories, and she tried to share them with others.
 She wrote memoirs about Z. Gippius, A. Kuprin, F. Sologub, Vs. Meyerhold, G. Chulkov.

-In October 1952, Nadezhda Alexandrovna was buried in the Russian cemetery of Saint Genevieve de Bois near Paris.
+In October 1952, Nadezhda Alexandrovna died and was buried in the Russian cemetery of Saint Genevieve de Bois near Paris.
 Very few people came to the funeral, almost all her friends by that time had already died…